EllaBrands/stanDev/Longer-Term-To-Do-List.md

 Right now, we only create them via adaptation.
 Requires working out a data format for them, though we should probably use whatever we use for inits and data.

+#### Log CDFs, CCDFs, truncation

+We need to fix all of the CDFs and CCDFs so they have specialized code for the log scale.
+It's probably not a high priority, because they will underflow or overflow derivatives in most cases.
+We also need specialized code for `log(foo_cdf(H, theta) - foo_cdf(L, theta))` that removes redundant calculations and is more robust for `[L,H]` truncation.